t0rb1t/wegsmol/README.md

 So far there is very little else to explain.
 I plan on adding more to the help section, and I *plan on improving documentation.*

+There rule book for the game can be [found here](https://docs.google.com/document/d/1BfdjlYFQWuHkXSkVFmwNedCEAlPEfqiF9qN02p7yWU0/).
+You must have a google account and request access from me.